RISE-UNIBAS/bildersammlung-buddhismus-public/indexing/README.md

    3. Add the tag `rights_inscribed` if there is inscribed information about the copy rights of the object.
    4. Add the tag `problem` you have problems with filling in the fields and want to discuss the case in class.
    5. Add the tag `done_round_1`.
-6. Export all objects from Tropy as JSON-LD.
+6. Export **_all objects_** from Tropy as JSON-LD (if not all objects are exported, there might be errors regarding the metadata namespaces).
 See Tropy documentation for instructions: https://docs.tropy.org/other-features/export.
 Save it as a file called `name_round_1.json` to `/indexing/workflow/user_export` where "name" is your name.
 7. In GitHub Desktop, deselect all files/changes excluding `/indexing/workflow/user_export/name_round_1.json` before committing to the `students`-branch.
 8. Push your changes.